The Early Years Foundation Stage

 We believe that children learn to be strong and independent through positive relationships.

-The environment we provide supports children to learn and develop well in enabling environments in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and carers.
+Children learn and develop well in enabling environments in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and carers.

 Learning and Developing